 - ½ cup unsweeteened applesauce

-- ½ tsp vanilla extract
+- ½ teaspoon vanilla extract

-Preheat oven to 375 degrees F and spray an 8-inch square baking pan or a cake pan with non- stick cooking spray.
+- Preheat oven to 375 degrees F and spray an 8-inch square baking pan or a cake pan with non- stick cooking spray.

-Mix vinegar with milk and set aside.
+- Mix vinegar with milk and set aside.

-Combine flour, cornmeal, sugar, baking powder, and salt in a large bowl.
+- Combine flour, cornmeal, sugar, baking powder, and salt in a large bowl.
 Stir with a whisk to evenly combine ingredients.

-In a medium bowl, combine egg, milk with vinegar, applesauce, and vanilla extract.
+- In a medium bowl, combine egg, milk with vinegar, applesauce, and vanilla extract.
 Whisk well.

-Add wet ingredients to dry and mix just until dry ingredients are moistened.
+- Add wet ingredients to dry and mix just until dry ingredients are moistened.
 Gently fold in blueberries.
 Pour batter into prepared pan and bake for 30-35 minutes or until a cake tester or toothpick inserted in the center comes out clean.